computationalmystic/sengfs19-group3/Sprint-1/Design-Document/Description.md

     - show two versions which are graph display and display the data in a table

 ## how the different software components communicate
-    list of the software compoent
+    List of the software component
     - Augur
     - Postgresql database
     - Angular Webpage